Macroscopic and Microscopic Exams

 - Sources: Surface of the body, stool, sputum, etc.

-- Suspected parasitic worms, larvae, and maggots are to be submitted in a tightly screw-capped container with 70% alcohol or formalin.
+- Suspected parasitic worms, larvae, and maggots are to be submitted in a tightly screw-capped container with 70% alcohol.
 Worms should be cleaned of stool prior to submission.
-Do NOT add preservatives.

 - Arthropods (lice, ticks, fleas, etc.) are to be submitted in a tightly screw-capped container containing a few drops of saline to prevent desiccation.